IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ## **Local Smart Contract Development**
 `20-30 mins`

-Follow the typical workflow from generating a new smart contract project, deploying code to the _Local Fabric_ environment, and testing out your transactions via an application gateway.
+Follow the typical workflow from generating a new default smart contract project, deploying code to the _Local Fabric_ environment, and testing out your transactions via an application gateway.

 ## Learning Objectives

-* Create a new smart contract project
+* Create a new default smart contract project
 * Package a smart contract
 * Start and use the local, pre-configured Hyperledger Fabric environment
 * Deploy the smart contract on _Local Fabric_